QuickBooks Blog

 What is a recurring payment?

-Recurring payment happens when a business automatically charges a customer on a set schedule, also known as autopay.
-These automatic payments are typically charged to a customer’s credit or debit card or are deducted from their bank account through an ACH transfer.
+Recurring payment happens when a business automatically charges a customer on a set schedule.
+These payments are typically charged to a customer’s credit or debit card or are deducted from their bank account through an ACH transfer.

 You probably make a few electronic payments each month yourself.
-Think about your movie streaming subscription payments.
-Or your gym membership.
-Or your monthly meal subscription box.
-Those are all examples of recurring billing that occur automatically on a cycled basis until your payment plan expires or you cancel the subscription.
+Think about your rent payments, cleaning service, or regular equipment maintenance.
+Those are all examples of recurring billing that occur automatically on a cycled basis until your payment plan expires, or you cancel the subscription.

 Types of recurring payments